 Counties and cities or towns in North Carolina can both be enabled by the General Assembly to collect occupancy taxes.
-Of the 100 counties in the state, 81 have a county-wide tax on accommodations within their boundaries.
-Nine other counties have no occupancy tax levied within them at either the county or municipal level, while another eight counties have only a city or town that levies a tax.
-(Two counties are legislatively enabled to collect a countywide tax but do not do so.)
-There are also 99 cities and towns in the state which are legislatively enabled to collect an occupancy tax, typically in addition to a county-wide tax.
+Of the 100 counties in the state, 83 have an active county-wide tax on accommodations or are legally enabled to collect within their boundaries.
+Nine other counties have no occupancy tax levied at either the county or municipal level, while another eight counties have only a city or town that levies a tax.
+There are also 96 cities and towns in the state which are legislatively enabled to collect an occupancy tax, typically in addition to a county-wide tax.

-According to the Local Government Division of the North Carolina Department of Revenue, at least \$310 million in occupancy taxes were collected statewide at the local level in 2018-2019.
-The most current occupancy tax collection revenue figures from the Department of Revenue for each county, city, and town in the state can typically be found online here https://partners.visitnc.com/tax-data.
+According to the Local Government Division of the Department of Revenue, \$263 million in occupancy taxes was collected statewide at the local level in fiscal 2020.
+The most current available occupancy tax collection revenue figures from the Department of Revenue for each county and city in the state can typically be found online here: https://partners.visitnc.com/tax-data.
 The most recent data available from the Department of Revenue is also attached to this report as an appendix.

-Total Counties in North Carolina 100 Counties without any occupancy tax legislation in place, at either the county or municipal level 9 Counties enabled to collect occupancy taxes, but which do not currently collect at the county level 2 Counties without their own occupancy tax legislation, but with at least one city or town that is legislatively enabled to collect occupancy taxes 8 Counties legislatively enabled to increase their current tax rate of at least 1% should they choose to do so 5 Total Cities and Towns in North Carolina 552 Cities and towns in North Carolina legislatively enabled to collect occupancy taxes 99 Cities and towns enabled to collect occupancy taxes, but which do not currently collect 13 Cities and towns legislatively enabled to increase their current tax rate of at least 1% should they choose to do so 2
+Total Counties in North Carolina 100 Counties in North Carolina legislatively enabled to collect occupancy taxes 83 Counties enabled to collect occupancy taxes, but which do not currently collect at the county level 2 Counties without any occupancy tax legislation in place, at either the county or municipal level 9 Counties without their own occupancy tax legislation, but with at least one city or town legislatively enabled to collect occupancy taxes 8 Total Cities and Towns in North Carolina 552 Cities and towns in North Carolina legislatively enabled to collect occupancy taxes 96 Cities and towns enabled to collect occupancy taxes, but which do not currently collect at the municipal level 12

-There are now a total of 165 counties and cities or towns in North Carolina which levy an occupancy tax of at least 1%.
-(This number does not count specially-legislated separate taxing districts within certain communities, such as Beech Mountain District W or the Wilmington Convention Center District.)
+There are a combined 165 counties and cities or towns in North Carolina which levy an occupancy tax of at least 1%.
+(This number does not count three specially-legislated separate taxing districts within communities: Beech Mountain District W, New Hanover County District U, or the Wilmington Convention Center District.)
 As noted, there are some counties in North Carolina that have a county occupancy tax but which also have towns or cities levying an additional room tax.
-There are also some counties and cities and towns legislatively enabled to raise their taxes beyond the current rate or to begin collecting an occupancy tax once it is approved at the local level.
-No combination of county and city occupancy taxes exceeds 6% with the exception of Mecklenburg County and its 8% tax.
+There are also some communities legislatively enabled to raise their taxes beyond the current rate or to begin collecting an occupancy tax once it is approved at the local level by a county commission or city or town council.
+No combination of county and municipal occupancy taxes exceeds 6% with the exception of Mecklenburg County.

-There are 26 counties in North Carolina where the county and at least one city or town in that county both levy a separate occupancy tax on accommodations (within an incorporated area).
-There are also a few counties with occupancy tax legislation that covers only unincorporated areas in the county, where at least one city or town in that county also has its own unique tax applying to accommodations only within that jurisdiction.
+There are 26 counties in North Carolina where the county and at least one city or town in that county both levy separate occupancy taxes on accommodations (within an incorporated area).
+There are also a few counties with occupancy tax legislation that covers only unincorporated areas in the county, where at least one city or town in that same county also has its own unique tax applying to accommodations only within that jurisdiction.